GainorB/gradeCodePens/README.md

 ## ./OUTPUT/

-This folder will contain a subfolder with the class number appended with a timestamp, inside of this folder you will have the html and css content from each students project.
+This folder will contain a subfolder with the class number appended with a timestamp, inside of this folder you will have folders named after a students username/name and inside this folder the html and css content from each students project.

 ## STATS